F5Networks/terraform-provider-bigip/docs/resources/bigip_ltm_persistence_profile_cookie.md

 `match_across_virtuals` (Optional) (enabled or disabled) match across virtual servers with given persistence record

+`method` (Optional) Specifies the type of cookie processing that the system uses.
+The default value is insert

 `mirror` (Optional) (enabled or disabled) mirror persistence record

 `timeout` (Optional) (enabled or disabled) Timeout for persistence of the session in seconds